 FCL involves filling an entire shipping container usually with at least 30 mÂ³ cubic meter of goods.
 Although the price is significantly higher, you will have more control over when and where the container is filled and shipped.

 The total price for shipping with a container depends on how much of the container you fill.
 Most shipping companies offer half containers at 20 feet long, or LCL, and full containers at 40 feet long, or FCL.
 Prices vary by shipper.
 But most shippers in the United States will tack on a $45 export fee.
 All taxes are calculated by the value of items you ship.
 Sometimes you won’t have to pay taxes, especially of what your shipping in the container is for personal use.
-For an estimated price on what it’ll cost to ship your items using a container, check out this handy container shipping calculator.

 Since most shipping companies use a shared shipping vessel, container shipping times range from four to eight weeks.
 It’ll be hard to find a shipper who can get your bulk container shipment into Thailand any sooner than that.